Alright folks. A moderate revision here! I entered this in a contest on Inkitt, and saw my self saying "WTF, did I write."

 There was an uproar going throughout the senate.
 Somehow word has spread that the daughter of Jango Fett was being brought there.
 Every one of the senators had gathered.
 Even Palpatine bothered to show.
 The prison transport arrived, and Cody, Rex, Chopper, and Slick were ready to fire.

 The doors opened, and there she was: Tanya Fett.
 Fully armor platted cuffs covering her hands entirely.
 With her being force sensitive, there was a possibility she would use some sort of mind trick to escape.
 With two guards keeping a sturdy grip on her, Tanya was lead down the isle of glaring and curious eyes.
 She glanced at the eyes, committing the faces to memory.
 One face caught her eye.
 She and that face had sparks surging between them.
 She had seen the firm, scowling face of Mace Windu.
 MACE!
 She jumped slightly, darting over to Windu.
 She got in his face.
 Windu didn't move.
 Tanya smiled malevolently and licked her lips.
-"Hi Mace," she crooned almost psychotically.
+"Hiya~ Mace~!"
+She crooned almost psychotically.
 She cackled for effect.
 She wanted Windu to believe that prison had made her go insane.
-"Did you miss me Windu?
-I sure missed you."
+She might believe so herself.
+"Did you miss me, Mace~?
+I sure missed you~."

 "If I say yes, will that change your mind about me?"
 He asked humorlessly.

-She was escorted to the Chancellors office.
+Tanya was escorted to the Chancellors office.
 Anakin, Obi-wan, Windu, Yoda and Padme were present.
 Tanya rolled her eyes at the security.
-"If I didn't know any better," she quivered her lower lip, "I get the feeling you guys didn't trust me."
+"You even invited the Gremlin.
+Guess I should be honored."
+She snickered at Yoda.
+He was unaffected by her taunts.
+"If I didn't know any better," She quivered her lower lip, "I get the feeling you guys didn't trust me."

 "You guessed that all on your own?"
 Anakin retorted derisively.

-"I just wanted to make sure," she smiled evilly to the young master, "Because," Tanya sat in a chair, surrounded by troopers who were armed and ready to shoot, "I don't want it to be too easy when I decide to kill you all!"
+"I just wanted to make sure." she smiled evilly to the young master.
+"Because," She ghosted from the clones grip.
+She stomped to Anakin's foot, yanking him to her eye level by the collar.
+Her swift movements caught him and Obi-Wan off guard, "I don't want it to be too easy when I decide to kill you all!"
 Anakin's eyes flared.
 He could see the hatred in her eyes.
 Never mind seeing it, he could sense it seeping out of every pore in her skin.
-He could have sworn Ventress or some kind of Sith was sitting in that chair.
+He hadn' noticed when she released him.
+Tanya sat in a chair, surrounded by troopers who were armed and ready to shoot.
+Anakin could have sworn Ventress or some kind of Sith was sitting in that chair.
 Obi-wan put a hand on his shoulder, calming his nerves.

-"You told me you would not bother me again!" she spat at Palpatine, interrupting him.
+"You told me you would not bother me again!"
+She spat at Palpatine, interrupting him.
+The pleasantires lost him all favor with her patience.
 "It would seem that even the Chancellor lies."
 She glared down to Yoda.
 "And it would appear the ancient Gremlin does as well!"

-"We called you here on behalf of the republic," Palpatine explained.
+"We called you here on behalf of the republic!"
+Palpatine explained adamantly.
 "And because Jabba said that we could have you."

 "I never truly worked for that fat, cowardly, pig.
-I only put up with Jabba because my dad asked me to."
-She leaned back, "As for the republic," She folded her arms and crossed her legs, "The republics fate lies with yours.
-You've already proven that you do not trust me." "
+I only put up with Jabba because my dad asked me to!"
+She leaned back, "As for the republic," She folded her arms "The Republics fate lies with yours.
+You've already proven that you do not trust me."

 "It will be once I get to leave."
 She analyzed the room.
 She knew that even the greatest of bounty hunters could not escape this situation.
 So she crossed her arms and kicked back, "So why did you call me here?"

 "Because the jedi wish to have you among their ranks."
-Palpatine explained, "And, with the questionable character of Jabba, we were also hoping you could keep an eye out for any foul tricks he may use."
-Tanya cocked an eyebrow.
-"We know you are not as evil as you pretend to be," he continued, "We happen to know that you kind be a kind hearted person."
+Palpatine explained.
+Tanya's face went blank.
+Was this a joke?
+Have they lost their minds?
+It better be some sort of mental affliction.
+Because there is no possible way they can be serious.
+"And, with the questionable character of Jabba, we were also hoping you could keep an eye out for any foul tricks he may use.
+Provide information" Tanya cocked an eyebrow.
+"We know you are not as evil as you pretend to be," he continued, "We happen to know that you can be a kind hearted person."

-"So what," she chuckled, "You called me here to give me the, I sense the good in you speech," she mocked, "Because if you are, I'd like to go back to my cell now."
+"So, what?"
+She chuckled.
+She can hardly believe this.
+"You called me here to give me the, I sense the good in you speech?"
+She mocked.
+"Because if you are, I'd like to go back to my cell now."

-"It's not because I'm not evil," she sighed, her expression softening, "It's because I don't turn my back on my own."
-He scowl returned, "Now you either tell me the real reason why I am here, or send me back to jail."
+"It's not because I'm not evil."
+She sighed, her expression softening, "It's because I don't turn my back on my own."
+Her scowl returned.
+"Now you either tell me the real reason why I am here, or send me back to jail."

 The Naboo senator stepped forward, a forced smile on her face, "It is good to see you again Tanya."